artsy/artsy.github.io/_posts/2018-12-21-why-is-swiftpm-taking-so-long.md

 date: 2018-12-21
 author: [orta]
 categories: [swift, package-management, build tools]
-comment_id: 450
+comment_id: 512
 ---

-I was chatting at a bar with an engineer working on the Swift team, and someone joined our conversation with the classic opener _"When can I stop using CocoaPods and switch to Swift PM?"_ - I chuckled, because I get this a lot (I have been helping to maintain CocoaPods for about 6 years now) but they had made mistake of asking an Apple employee about something which sounds even remotely like a future product question.
+Last month I was chatting at a bar with an engineer working on the Swift team, and we welcomed someone to our conversation where they opened with the question: _"When can I stop using CocoaPods and switch to Swift PM?"_ I chuckled, because I get this a lot (I have been helping to maintain CocoaPods for about 6 years now) but they had made mistake of asking an Apple employee about something which sounds even remotely like a future product question.
 So, it didn't go anywhere.

 Well, _person whose name I don't remember_, let me try to re-frame that question into something I can take a reasonable stab at: **"Why are we all still using CocoaPods now instead of Swift PM for iOS apps three years after